Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Introduction

-Existing mechanisms of training or scaffolding largely rely on human supervision, which requires an extensive amount of resources such as cost, time, labor, and expertise, making it hard to scale up to help a large number of supporters \cite{atkins2014scaling} who support millions of people in need of care in text-based online peer counseling platforms.
-Social computing research on online peer support groups mainly looked at how supporters' language use or counseling strategies are associated with better outcomes for seekers \cite{althoff2016large,perez2019makes,perez2017predicting,chikersal2020understanding,pruksachatkun2019moments,o2017design}.
-In contrast, there have been relatively fewer studies on building scalable systems and tools to empower supporters to offer the most effective support in online peer counseling platforms, with a few exceptions \cite{peng2020exploring,sharma2022human}.
+Existing mechanisms of training or scaffolding largely rely on human supervision, which requires an extensive amount of resources such as cost, time, labor, and expertise, making it hard to scale up to help the large number of supporters \cite{atkins2014scaling} who support millions of people in need of care in text-based online peer counseling platforms.
+Social computing research on online peer support groups mainly looks at how supporters' language use or counseling strategies are associated with better outcomes for seekers \cite{althoff2016large,perez2019makes,perez2017predicting,chikersal2020understanding,pruksachatkun2019moments,o2017design}.
+In contrast, there have been relatively fewer studies on building scalable systems and tools to empower supporters to offer the most effective support in online peer counseling platforms, with a few exceptions \cite{peng2020exploring,sharma2023human}.
 More importantly, the majority of research has specifically been about designing virtual counselors that emulate a human counselor in a chatbot-like setting \cite{han2013counseling,han2015exploiting}.
-Different from previous work on chatbots around virtual counselors or client-clinician interaction \cite{coyle2012interaction}, we propose to build an automatic \textit{assistant} that can augment or empower supporters in terms of a wide range of counseling strategies.
+In contrast to prior research on chatbots focused on virtual counselors or client-clinician interaction \cite{coyle2012interaction}, our approach involves the development of an automated \textit{assistant} designed to enhance and support individuals by providing exposure to a diverse array of counseling strategies during training, with the intention of augmentation rather than replacement \cite{raisch2021artificial}.